Spotify CEO tries to clear up handling of R. Kelly situation

 "What we wanted to be was just transparent," Ek said.
 "If you are talking about being KKK and doing that kind of stuff, I think it's pretty obvious that we don't want you on the service."

-"I think we rolled this our wrong and could have done a better job communicating it," Ek said.
+"I think we rolled this out wrong and could have done a better job communicating it," Ek said.

 Kelly has come under heightened criticism lately as decades-long claims of his sexual misconduct, sometimes with underage women, took on a new tenor in the #MeToo era.
 Though Kelly was acquitted in a child pornography case in 2008, he's settled numerous lawsuits, and the accumulation of testimonies about his behavior has mounted.